My Metal Detectors

 Misled by the Legend’s low price and simplistic instruction manual, I underestimated this metal detector at first, thinking it was just another 'multi-frequency gimmick'.
 It was only after I learned all the hidden capabilities of the Legend through extensive field testing and experimentation with it throughout the summer of 2023 that I realized that the Nokta Legend is a real professional metal detector, despite its 'all-purpose' type.

 My Legend is now my workhorse for most coin and non-ferrous relic hunting tasks.
-The only exceptions are the two types of coin/relic hunting activities: 'hunt site reconnaissance' and 'deep coin cache hunting'.
+The only exceptions are the two types of coin/relic hunting activities such as 'hunt site reconnaissance' and 'deep coin cache hunting'.
 The Legend metal detector is not the best choice for these activities due to its unbalanced weight.

-To locate deep coin caches, I use my good old Fisher F-75+ because of its effective 'Motion All-Metal' mode, 'Cache Locator' ('CL') mode especially designed for this activity and useful for checking sizable targets, and its two large search coils: 13" DD and 15" DD.
-The Legend equipped with an LG35 search coil (13.5x12.5"/35x31.5cm DD) can also be effectively used for cache hunting; however, a detector harness is required to avoid shoulder and arm fatigue.
+To locate deep coin caches, I use my Fisher F-75+ metal detector (discussed below) because of its effective 'Motion All-Metal' mode, 'Cache Locator' ('CL') mode especially designed for this activity and useful for checking sizable targets, and its two large search coils: 13" DD and 15" DD.
+The Legend equipped with an LG35 search coil (13.5x12.5"/35x31.5cm DD) can also be effectively used for cache hunting; however, the above-mentioned detector harness is required to avoid shoulder and arm fatigue.

 For all other coin/relic detecting tasks such as target separation, target verification and identification, unmasking coins, deep coin/relic hunting, the Nokta legend metal detector is a winner among all the machines in my arsenal!
 Outside of my arsenal, there are tough multi-frequency competitors.
-They cost two to three times more than the Legend, but they have some disadvantages compared to the Legend.
-In some challenging coin/relic hunting situations, their disadvantages allow the Legend to win if it is programmed correctly.
+Although they cost two to three times more than the Legend, they have some disadvantages compared to the Legend.
+In some challenging coin/relic hunting situations, their disadvantages allow the Legend to outperform them if it is programmed correctly.

 In every in-field situation where I used my Legend side by side with the Minelab Equinox 900 and XP Deus 2 metal detectors operated by experienced users, the Legend was on par with or better than its competitors.
 This is most likely due to the fact that all of Legend's competitors lack certain settings, features, or even user-friendly interfaces that are essential when performing complex coin/relic hunting tasks.
 Legend has them all!
 Its wide range of customization is just mind-boggling!